-For 2016/17, the Fund's investments were based on the investment strategy agreed in 2015.
-This recognised that there was a case for reducing equity risk, but felt bonds, while low risk, were not attractive from a return perspective.
-It therefore created a high level allocation to diversifying growth assets.
-The investment strategy framework was modified to show a three way split between bonds, equities and diversifying growth assets, setting ranges for allocation to these areas.
+For 2017/18, the Fund's investments were based on the investment strategy agreed in 2017 following the 2016 triennial valuation.
+This built on the strategy developed in 2015, which created a high level allocation to diversifying growth assets, recognising that there was a case for reducing equity risk, but that bonds, while low risk, were not attractive from a return perspective.
+The investment strategy framework sets ranges for allocation to three areas: bonds, equities and diversifying growth assets.
 This allows flexibility while limiting risk.